-An employee or official of a state agency or institution of higher education may elect whether to allow public access to certain types of his or her personal information.67
+An employee or official of a state agency or institution of higher education may elect whether to allow public access to certain types of his or her personal information.

 - 4.1 Open Records.
 The following employee information and personal data will be made available to any person.
 All requests must be submitted in writing to the Human Resources Office.

 - 4.1.1 Employee name

 - 4.1.2 Gender

 - 4.1.3 Ethnicity

 - 4.1.4 Salary

 - 4.1.5 Title

 - 4.1.6 Dates of employment

 - 4.1.7 Home address and home phone number, except when an employee has indicated in writing that he/she does not wish this information to be divulged.

-- 4.1.8 Social security number, except when an employee has indicated in writing that he/she does not wish this information to be divulged.68 Information that reveal
+- 4.1.8 Social security number, except when an employee has indicated in writing that he/she does not wish this information to be divulged.
+Information that reveal whether the person has family members, except when an employee has indicated in writing that he/she does not wish this information to be divulged.

-66 Texas Public Information Act, Government Code, Chapter 552 whether the person has family members, except when an employee has indicated in writing that he/she does not wish this information to be divulged.
+- 4.1.9 Emergency contact information, except when an employee has indicated in writing that he/she does not wish this information to be divulged.